taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 These are exact values computed in rational arithmetic, with no simulation noise.
 For $n=12$ at $M=7$, the Player 2 advantage is $-0.030$, which is larger in magnitude than Zwick's perfect-recall value of $-0.020$.

 At very low $M$, memory is too constrained for strategy to matter and Player 1's first-mover advantage dominates.
-At high $M \ge n$, the model recovers Zwick exactly.
+At high $M \ge n,$ the model recovers Zwick exactly.

 ## 8. Simulations